RafieAmandio/CH-4-BE/docs/api-contract/attendee.md

 **Business Logic:**
 1. Extract attendeeId from token
+2. Validate that the event is ongoing (status must be `ONGOING`)
+3. If event is not ongoing, return 400 error with message "Recommendations are only available when the event is ongoing"
-2. Always call AI service endpoint `/ai/attendees/recommendations` with current attendee data
+4. Always call AI service endpoint `/ai/attendees/recommendations` with current attendee data
-3. If AI service returns recommendations:
+5. If AI service returns recommendations:
    - Deactivate previous stored recommendations
    - Store new recommendations in database
    - Return fresh recommendations with scores
-4. If AI service is unavailable:
+6. If AI service is unavailable:
    - Fallback to stored recommendations from database
    - Return stored recommendations with scores